kevL/yata/ReadMe.txt

       only - for multi-row editing see the Rows menu.)

 - click on a table-cell -
 LMB        - selects a cell or if already selected then starts the cell-editor,
-            or if editing a cell then a left-click on a different part of the table either inside or outside the grid accepts the edit doubleLMB - selects a cell and starts the cell-editor (If a different cell is already in edit, changes to that cell are accepted.)
+             or if editing a cell then a left-click on a different part of the table either inside or outside the grid accepts the edit LMB double - selects a cell and starts the cell-editor (If a different cell is already in edit, changes to that cell are accepted.)
 LMB+Ctrl   - adds or subtracts a cell from the currently selected cells LMB+Shift  - selects a block of contiguous cells if there is only one currently
              selected cell, or resizes a currently selected contiguous block of cells (A contiguous block is required for multicell cut and copy operations.)
 RMB        - selects a cell and opens the cell context (Note that if editing a
              cell then a right-click also cancels or accepts the edit depending on the Setting "acceptedit=".)

 - click outside the grid -
 LMB - accepts an edit if editing a cell